 From October 2007 to July 2008, Mr. Caldwell served as the Director of Programs for the Gulf Region Division in Baghdad, Iraq, where he supervised a joint staff from the Army, Navy, and Air Force.
 That $6.5 billion program provided engineering and construction for national infrastructure development for the Iraqi nation, and in support to coalition forces throughout Iraq.

 He is a Distinguished Military Graduate with a Bachelor of Building Construction degree from Auburn University and holds Master of Science in Civil Engineering and Master of Public Works degrees from the University of Pittsburgh.
-He is the recipient of numerous awards including the Silver Order of the de Fleury Medal and the Meritorious Executive Presidential Rank Award.
-He is a Registered Professional Engineer in Virginia.
+He is the recipient of numerous awards including the Silver Order of the de Fleury Medal, the Global War on Terrorism Medal, and the Distinguished Executive Presidential Rank Award.
+He is a member of the National Academy of Construction, and a Registered Professional Engineer in Virginia.